This post may contain affiliate links. Please read our disclosure policy.

 - Take about a cup of the hot mixture and very slowly drizzle it into the bowl with the egg yolks – constantly whisking while you add the hot mixture.
 (A slow drizzle will prevent the eggs from cooking as you add the hot cream mixture.)

 - Once your egg mixture is smooth, slowly pour the egg mixture back into the saucepan with the rest of the hot cream mixture.

 - Cook the mixture over medium heat, stirring constantly, until the mixture thickens a bit and coats the back of a spoon.
 (This will take less than 5 minutes as well, and again, do not bring the mixture to a simmer or boil, or it will curdle.)

 - Churn in an ice cream maker according to manufacturer’s instructions.
+(This is similar to the one we use.)
 After churning, freeze again for 4-6 hours before serving.